 Microenvironment Analysis (PESTEL Analysis).

-Competitive Forces Analysis (Porter's 5 Forces Model).
+Competitive Forces Analysis (Porter's Five Forces Model).

-Threat of New Entrants.
+Danger of New Entrants.

-Bargaining Power of Providers.
+Bargaining Power of Suppliers.

 Bargaining Power of Buyers.